leon-thomm/ryvencore/README.md

     my_node.update()
 ```

-You can also use `ryvencore` for other purposes.
+You can also use it for other purposes.
 A mostly auto-generated documentation is available [here](https://leon-thomm.github.io/ryvencore/).

 ### Main Features